EI-CoreBioinformatics/mikado/docs/Usage/Configure.rst

 The behaviour, and when to trigger the check, is controlled by the following parameters:

 * *execute*: boolean.
 If set to *false*, Mikado will operate in the *nosplit* mode.
 If set to *true*, the choice of the mode will be determined by the other parameters.
+* *skip*: this is list of input assemblies (identified by the label in prepare, above) that will **never** have the transcripts split.

+.. hint:: cDNAs, reference transcripts, and the like should end up in the "skip" category.
+These are, after all, transcripts that are presupposed to be originated from a single RNA molecule and therefore without fusions.

 * *blast_check*: boolean.
 Whether to execute the check on the BLAST hits.
 If set to *false*, Mikado will operate in the *split* mode, unless *execute* is set to *false* (execute takes precedence over the other parameters).
 * *blast_params*: this section contains the settings relative to the *permissive*, *lenient* and *stringent* mode.
    * *evalue*: maximum evalue of a hit to be assigned to the transcript and therefore be considered.